Sustainability and conferences

 Buy sustainable gifts and conference supplies

-Aarhus University’s 0.5-litre sustainable water bottles are available with Danish and English texts, as well as an Aarhus BSS version.
+Aarhus University’s 0.5-litre sustainable water bottles are available with Danish and English texts, as well as in an Aarhus BSS version.

 The water bottles can be used again and again.
 They are BPA-free and dishwasher-safe.
 It’s a good idea to buy bottles for your conference guests to use.
-However, remember to consider how your guests are going to fill and refill them.
+But remember to consider how your guests are going to fill and refill them.

 Good advice about filling water bottles and hygiene:

-• We recommend that you rinse the bottles before use.
+We recommend that you rinse the bottles before use.

-• To avoid bacterial contamination, never fill water bottles in the restroom!
+To avoid bacterial contamination, never fill water bottles in the restroom!

-• You might get permission from a canteen to fill bottles in their kitchen, in compliance with the Danish Veterinary and Food Administration’s rules.
+Ask for permission from your canteen to fill bottles in their kitchen, in compliance with the Danish Veterinary and Food Administration’s rules –but make sure the top of the bottle and the tap don’t touch, particularly when refilling the bottle.

-Tote bags of organic cotton
+Tote bags

 AU’s tote bags are made of organic cotton and are a more sustainable alternative for packaging conference materials and supplies or as merchandise for participants.
 You can buy the tote bags in the web shop.